Biden has talked with Obama about a possible vice presidential nominee

 Democratic presidential front-runner Joe Biden said Sunday that he has talked with former President Barack Obama about a potential vice presidential pick.

-Speaking to over 70 Georgia donors on a fundraising call, Biden said he and Obama recently agreed that his vice presidential nominee must have the political experience to step into his role if something were to make him unable to serve as president.
+Speaking to over 70 Georgia donors on a fundraising call, Biden said he and Obama recently agreed that his vice presidential nominee must have the political experience to step in as president if he were unable to serve.

 "The most important thing — and I've actually talked to Barack about this — the most important thing is that there has to be someone who, the day after they're picked, is prepared to be president of the United States of America if something happened," Biden said.

-Without mentioning specific names, Biden told donors he currently has at least seven women his team is considering.
-The vetting process, which one campaign official described to NBC News as “vigorous,” would begin in a “matter of weeks,” he said.
+Without mentioning names, Biden told donors his team is considering at least seven women.
+The vetting process, which a campaign official described to NBC News as "vigorous," will begin in a "matter of weeks," he said.

 During a CNN debate with Sen. Bernie Sanders last week, Biden said he planned to select a woman as his vice presidential candidate should be become the Democratic nominee.

-Biden has said repeatedly on the campaign trail that he would prefer to pick a woman as his vice president, but he disclosed only recently that he is taking his age into consideration as he makes his choice.
+Biden has said repeatedly that he would prefer to pick a woman as his vice president, but he disclosed only recently that he is taking his age — he is 77 — into consideration as he makes his choice.

 He then added, "But the second criteria is I would very much like my administration to look like the country, like Barack and our administration looked like."

-Biden has said he would like to have the kind of respectful and trust-filled relationship with his vice presidential running mate that he and Obama enjoyed, calling it “simpatico.”
+Biden has said he would like to have the kind of respectful and trust-filled relationship with his running mate that he and Obama enjoyed, calling it "simpatico."

-Former Deputy Attorney General Sally Yates, who Biden has mentioned as a possibility, was on the donor call Sunday, and he described her as “incredible person.”
+Former Deputy Attorney General Sally Yates, whom Biden has mentioned as a possibility, was on the donor call Sunday, and he described her as "incredible person."

 Biden also told the donors he did not think the general election should be postponed because of the coronavirus outbreak.